Jimmy Saxton: College career

-Pro Football
+Professional career

 Saxton was selected in the 11th round (146th overall) of the 1962 NFL draft by the St. Louis Cardinals and in the 10th round (75th overall) of the 1962 AFL draft by the Dallas Texans.
 He signed with Dallas and saw limited play with them during their AFL Championship 1962 season.
 He played halfback and punter and returned kickoffs while being tooled as a flanker.
-He punted twice in, what was at the time, the longest game in AFL/NFL history the 1962 AFL Championship game.
+He punted twice in, what was at the time, the longest game in AFL/NFL history, the 1962 AFL Championship game.
 During the 1963 off season, the Texans moved to Kansas City to become the Chiefs and Saxton declined to go with them; he only wanted to play in Texas to stay close to his business interests.

 After leaving football, he went into the banking business in Austin where he worked for 27 years.
 During that time he was chairman of the board of Texas Commerce Bank in Austin, head of the Austin Chamber of Commerce, and chairman of the State Board of Insurance.

-He died of dementia on May 28, 2014 and was buried on the shores of Red Lake near the town of Fairfield, Texas.
+He died of dementia on May 28, 2014, and was buried on the shores of Red Lake near the town of Fairfield, Texas.